-In 2020, Walmart took several more steps to give its marketplace a boost: two-hour delivery and Walmart Fulfillment Services (WFS).
+In 2020, Walmart took several more steps to give its marketplace a boost: two-hour delivery, Walmart Fulfillment Services (WFS) and Walmart+.
 Walmart.com now draws over 110 million monthly visitors and consistently posts 35% year-over-year growth.

 For sellers, Walmart Marketplace not only promises more exposure to buyers, but also a relatively wide open field.
 For one, Walmart is far less competitive than Amazon.
 It currently hosts just around 33,000 third-party sellers who do regular business in the U.S. (compared to Amazon’s 2.5 million sellers across the globe).
 While Amazon’s business model depends on an enormous number of sellers to increase product assortment and drive prices down, Walmart pursues a less-is-more approach.

 “We never intend to have millions and millions of sellers within the platform,” said Walmart spokesperson, Alicia Definis, in a webinar hosted by Zentail partner Teikametrics.
 “We really believe that we can get the experience that we need by partnering with the right group of sellers.”

 Could Walmart Marketplace be the next move for you?
 Read on to learn about the qualifications of becoming a Walmart seller and how to get started.